 In this article, you will learn about the way of extracting all Google Maps reviews from the global foodservice retailer.
 This method can also be applied to any other brand or a whole category of businesses.

-The current tutorial does not require technical skills, and can easily be employed by anyone with the access to the internet.
-Although, you can use the API to automate the process.
+The current tutorial does not require technical skills, and can easily be employed by anyone with access to the internet.
+However, you can use the API to automate the process.

-It can be used by data scientists in natural language processing, by marketers for brand researching, by developers for building cool applications, tools, and platforms.
+It can be used by data scientists in natural language processing; by marketers for brand research; and by developers for building cool applications, tools, and platforms.

 Three Simple Steps Of Exporting Reviews

-Firstly, scraping all the places from Google Maps.
-This will allow you to verify that you have all the locations that you need and give you the data from Google Maps places required for the second step.
+The first step is to scrape all the places from Google Maps.
+This will allow you to verify that you have all the locations you need and give you the data from Google Maps places required for the second step.

-Secondly, scraping all the reviews from the places you’ve got from the previous step by using unique IDs for each place (google_id or palce_id).
+Secondly, scraping all the reviews from the places you have got from the previous step by using unique IDs for each place (google_id or place_id).

 Before We Begin